Nino-Creon/Nino-Creon/README.md

 ## 🚀 Key Projects
 - **Albuminuria care gaps in kidney disease**
-  Investigating disparities in monitoring and treatment in large-scale register data.
+  Investigating disparities in monitoring and treatment in large-scale register and laboratory data.
   🔗 Coming soon
 - **Measured versus estimated glomerular filtration rate and risk of adverse outcomes**
   Comparing measured and estimated GFR to understand how they relate to kidney failure, cardiovascular events, and mortality.